A massive list of all the best and most essential accessories and gear for the Canon RP.

 Camera Straps

-The Canon EOS RP uses the traditional Canon-style strap logs so you will have to be a little careful that the straps you buy work with these.
-I like to use the Peak Design Clutch on my cameras along with the Peak Design straps to build a sort of modular system and I change around quickly for my different needs.
+The Canon EOS RP uses traditional Canon-style strap logs, so you must be a little careful that the straps you buy work with these.
+I like to use the Peak Design Clutch on my cameras and the Peak Design straps to build a modular system, and I change around quickly to meet my different needs.

 Cleaning Accessories

-Cleaning accessories are some accessories you often overlook and then hate yourself for not having them.
-Since the EOS RP is a mirrorless camera you’re going to have to get a little bit better about maintaining the sensor and keeping it free of dust.
+Cleaning accessories are some that you often overlook and then hate yourself for not having.
+Since the EOS RP is a mirrorless camera, you’re going to have to get a little bit better about maintaining the sensor and keeping it free of dust.

-Here are a few of the best cleaning accessories that I like to use regularly.
+Here are a few of the best cleaning accessories I regularly use.

 Best Accessories Canon EOS RP | Conclusions

-The Canon RP is a great little camera and there are some nice accessories that you can use to keep it clean and in good shape.
+The Canon RP is a great little camera, and some nice accessories can help you keep it clean and in good shape.

 If you’re new to the Canon RP, I have a huge list of all the lenses available for the Canon RF mount.